 However, in some people it can develop into a more severe and long-lasting condition known as postpartum depression (or PPD).
 This can pop-up during pregnancy or even up to a year after your baby arrives.
 It can present with symptoms such as severe mood swings, difficulty bonding with your baby, fear, guilt, shame, anger, feelings of worthlessness, overwhelming fatigue, and more.
 These symptoms are most common in new mothers, but it can actually affect new fathers as well.

-This is one reason why counseling for new parents is so important.
+Parent counseling for postpartum depression is available.
 A therapist can support you while you’re processing all of these thoughts and feelings.
-They can also help you develop a treatment plan – which may include medication – that will help keep your head above water.
+They can also help you develop a treatment plan – which may include medication management – that will help keep your head above water.

 Some people seem to take to parenting like ducks to water.
 They seem to thrive on raising a little one, cherishing every moment, every memory, and every minute spent with their child.
 Others find themselves staring at the small and mysterious creature in their arms, feeling absolutely bewildered and searching desperately for something – anything – that will stop the seemingly endless crying.